JetBrains/intellij-sdk-docs/topics/ui/controls/toolbar.md

 ![](reveal.png)

 Provide the ability to customize toolbars in the main window.
-To do this, add the toolbar to the list on the Settings > Appearance & Behavior > Menus and Toolbar page and open it using the "Customize Toolbar..." action from the toolbar context menu.
+To do this, add the toolbar to the list on the <ui-path>Settings | Appearance & Behavior | Menus and Toolbars</ui-path> page and open it using the <control>Customize Toolbar...</control> action from the toolbar context menu.

 ![](customize.png)